 ACPE is an autonomous and independent agency whose Board of Directors is derived through the American Association of Colleges of Pharmacy (AACP), the American Pharmacists Association (APhA), the National Association of Boards of Pharmacy (NABP), and the American Council on Education (ACE).

-The ACCME's Mission is the identification, development, and promotion of standards for quality continuing medical education (CME) utilized by physicians in their maintenance of competence and incorporation of new knowledge to improve quality medical care for patients and their communities.
+The Accreditation Council for Continuing Medical Education's (ACCME) Mission is the identification, development, and promotion of standards for quality continuing medical education (CME) utilized by physicians in their maintenance of competence and incorporation of new knowledge to improve quality medical care for patients and their communities.
 The ACCME fulfills its mission through a voluntary self-regulated system for accrediting CME providers and a peer-review process responsive to changes in medical education and the health care delivery system.

 ACCME accreditation is a mark of quality continuing medical education activities that are planned, implemented and evaluated by ACCME accredited providers in accordance with ACCME's Essential Areas and Elements and Accreditation Policies.
 This accreditation assures the medical community and the public that such activities provide physicians with information that can assist them in maintaining or improving their practice of medicine, along with patient care.

 The American Academy of Family Physicians (AAFP) repesents 115,900 physicians and student members nationwide.
 It is the only medical society devoted solely to primary care.
 Approximately one in four of all office visits are made to family physicians.
 That is 214 million office visits each year- nearly 74 million more than the next largest medical specialty.
 Family physicians play a critical role in improving the health of patients, families, and communities across the United States.
 The AAFP is committed to helping family physicians accomplish this task by advancing the specialty of family medicine and assisting family physicians to provide quality and cost-effective patient care through advocacy, practice enhancement, education, and leadership in advancing public health.